rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 But let us start with the basic setting and define some basic terms.

 We call the original message that is supposed to be kept hidden the _plaintext_.
-The idea of ciphering is to use some _encryption function_ and some _encryption key_ to get the _cryptotext._ That is the message in the hidden form.
+The idea of ciphering is to use some _encryption function_ and some _encryption key_ to get the _ciphertext_.
+That is the message in the hidden form.
 For the reverse direction, we need a _decrypting function_, a method that is used together with a _decryption key_ in order to retrieve the original plaintext.

 Encryption is used to protect _confidentiality_ of the data.